winglang/wing/README.md

 the capture block only the inflight members are available.

 Resources can extend other resources (but not structs) and implement interfaces.

+Declaration of fields with different phases is not allowed due to requirement of having inflight fields of same name being implicitly initialized by the compiler
+but declaration of methods with different phases is allowed.

 [`▲ top`][top]